 The Firm has carried out customer surveys on the withdrawal process.
-The customer feedback was taken on board and changes were made to improve engagement.
+The customer feedback was taken on board and changes were made to simplify the process for the majority of customers.

 The Firm has an existing process for managing product evolution.